Welcome to GAICo¶

 Citation¶

-If you find this project useful, please consider citing it in your work:
+If you find this project useful, please consider citing it in your work.
+You may use our ArXiv version for now:

 }